yonkahlon/Zenject/Documentation/Signals.md

 For example, You might use this to implement your GUI entirely in its own scene, loaded alongside the main backend scene.
 Then you could have the GUI scene strictly fire Signals, which would then have method bindings in the game scene.

-Something else you'll have noticed in the ExitGameSignal example above is that we also needed to install the SignalManager class:
+Something else you'll have noticed in the examples above is that we also needed to install the SignalManager class:

 ```csharp
 Container.Bind<SignalManager>().AsSingle();